Header image neutralisation reactions

 ethanoic acid CH3COOH ammonium hydroxide NH4 OH

-The reaction between an acid and an alkali or base is called neutralisation, the products of this neutralisation reaction are a salt and water, we can represent this as:
+The reaction between an acid and an alkali or base is called neutralisation and the products of this neutralisation reaction are a salt and water, we can represent this reaction using the equations below:

 equations for neutralisation

-The neutralisation reactions shown below involve adding acids to alkalis and bases.
-The products of these neutralisation reactions are a salt and water.
+The neutralisation equations shown below involve adding hydrochloric acid to the alkali sodium hydroxide.
+The products of this neutralisation reaction are the salt sodium chloride and water:

 hydrochloric acid(aq) + sodium hydroxide(aq) sodium chloride(aq) + water(l)